azurerelish/gnome_shell_ethereum_gas_tracker/README.md

 The free API rate limit should be enough for you, rate limit of 1/5sec applied

-If not, simply register an user account via https://etherscan.io/
+If not, simply register an user account via https://etherscan.io/ and obtain an API key

+You can replace your API key in the extension.js